-Each year, an actuarial valuation is performed for the purpose of determining the funded ratio of the retirement plan and the employer contributions that are necessary to pay benefits accruing to KCERA members that were not otherwise funded by member contributions or investment earnings.
+Each year, an actuarial valuation is performed for the purpose of determining the funded ratio of the retirement plan and the employer contributions that are necessary to pay benefits accruing to KCERA members not otherwise funded by member contributions or investment earnings.
 The employer contribution rates are actuarially determined by using the Entry Age Normal Actuarial Cost method.
-Employer rates include the "normal cost" and an annual amortization payment toward the Plan's unfunded actuarial accrued liability.
+The Plan's employer rates provide for both normal cost and a contribution to amortize any unfunded or overfunded actuarial accrued liabilities.
 Contribution rates determined in each actuarial valuation (as of June 30) apply to the fiscal year beginning 12 months after the valuation date.
-Employer rates for fiscal year 2014 ranged from 30.68% to 57.89% of covered payroll.
+Employer rates for fiscal year 2015 ranged from 31.50% to 56.28% of covered payroll, with a combined average of 42.00% for all employers.